 On June 2, 2014, the District entered into a 2014 Operation Funding Agreement with the Developer, which was amended by a First Amendment approved on November 12, 2014, a Second Amendment approved on November 2, 2015, a Third Amendment approved November 7, 2016, and a Fourth Amendment dated November 5, 2018, (as so amended, the "2014 OFA").
 On March 11, 2020, the District and Developer entered into an Amended and Restated Operation Funding Agreement, which amended and restated the 2014 OFA in its entirety, as amended by that certain First Amendment to the Amended and Restated Operation Funding Agreement, dated November 2, 2020 (as so amended, the "Amended and Restated OFA") which sets forth the terms and conditions under which the Developer will advance funds to the District for operations and maintenance expenses incurred in fiscal years 2014 through 2021 up to the Shortfall Amount.
 On November 22, 2021, the District and Developer entered into the Second Amendment to the Amended and Restated OFA, which extends the period in which the Developer will cover the Shortfall Amount through fiscal year 2022.
+On November 7, 2022, the District and Developer entered into the Third Amendment to the Amended and Restated OFA. which extends the period in which the Developer will cover the Shortfall Amount through fiscal year 2024.
 The repayment obligation bears interest at a rate of 8%.
-The Developer's obligation to advance funds expires upon advance to the District of amounts sufficient to pay expenses incurred in 2014 through 2021, not to exceed the Shortfall Amount, and the District's obligation to reimburse the Developer for such advances expires on December 31, 2044.
+The Developer's obligation to advance funds expires upon advance to the District of amounts sufficient to pay expenses incurred in 2014 through 2024, not to exceed the Shortfall Amount, and the District's obligation to reimburse the Developer for such advances expires on December 31, 2044.
 Any amounts outstanding after December 31, 2044, will be deemed discharged and satisfied in full.
 The District's reimbursement obligation under the Amended and Restated OFA is subordinate to the 2009 OFA.